-Budgeted cost: £7,630
+Budgeted cost: £6,668

-Activity Evidence that supports this approach Challenge number(s) addressed Implement alternative strategies to enhance and increase parental engagement (e.g. phonics workshops).
-Education Endowment Foundation - Parental engagement Parental engagement has a positive impact on average of 4 months' additional progress.
+Activity Evidence that supports this approach Challenge number(s) addressed Implement alternative strategies to enhance Education Endowment Foundation - Parental engagement 1, 2, 3, 4, 5, 6 and increase parental engagement (e.g., phonics workshops).
+Parental engagement has a positive impact on average of 4 months' additional progress.
 It is crucial to consider how to engage with all parents to avoid widening attainment gaps.
-1, 2, 3, 4, 5, 6 Promote physical activity and involvement in extra-curricular activities and trips for pupils to feel included in all aspects of school life.
+Promote physical activity and involvement in extra- curricular activities and trips for pupils to feel included in all aspects of school life.
 Education Endowment Foundation - Physical activity There is a small positive impact of physical activity on academic attainment (+1 month).
 While this evidence focuses on the link between physical activity and academic performance, it is crucial to ensure that pupils access to high quality physical activity for the other benefits and opportunities it provides.
-1, 6 Contingency fund for acute issues.
+1, 6 Implement a range of rewards and incen- tives for attendance (e.g., through the in- troduction of Class Dojo).
+DfE Evidence Report - Overall the analysis shows that as the level of overall absence across the relevant key stage increases, the likelihood of achieving key attainment outcomes at the end of KS2 decreases.
+1 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 1, 2, 3, 4, 5, 6

-Total budgeted cost: £55,630
+Total budgeted cost: £70,425